cncf/cloudnativetv/governance.md

 c.
 A minimum of 14 calendar days shall be reserved for an Evaluation Period whereby CloudNative.tv nominees may be contacted by members of the Governing Board and CloudNative.tv.

+Constraints

+i.
+CloudNative.tv Leaders shall serve two "season" terms

+ii.
+CloudNative.tv Leaders may be removed by a two-thirds vote of the other CloudNative.tv members, with the impacted individual ineligible to participate in the vote.

+iii.
+Any CloudNative.tv Leader that misses three (3) consecutive meetings shall be automatically suspended from eligibility to vote until having attended two meetings consecutively.
+For avoidance of doubt, the suspended CloudNative.tv member shall be eligible to vote in the second consecutive meeting.

 # Voting

 In various situations the CloudNative.tv shall hold a vote.
 These votes can happen on the phone, email, or via a voting service, when appropriate.
 Members can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes with two-thirds vote of votes cast.
 An abstain vote equals not voting at all.